 -

-The A.M.E Minister's Wives Alliance of Philadelphia and Vicinity Fellowship Christmas Dinner A program for The A.M.E Minister's Wives Alliance of Philadelphia and Vicinity Fellowship Christmas Dinner Thursday, December 28, 1950 6:30 p.m.
+The A.M.E Minister's Wives Alliance of Philadelphia and Vicinity Fellowship Christmas Dinner This program is for The A.M.E.
+Ministers’ Wives Alliance of Philadelphia and Vicinity Fellowship Christmas Dinner held on Thursday, December 28, 1950 at 6:30pm.
+The event “To Us A Child Of Hope Is Born” was held at the Pyramid Club Dining Room at 1517 Girard Avenue, Philadelphia.

 -